Acupressure Therapy for Wellbeing Practitioners

 As outlined above, acupressure therapy is a form of alternative medicine that originated in ancient China as part of traditional Chinese medicine (TCM).
 It is based on the belief that the body has a vital life force called qi that flows through meridians or energy pathways.
 When the flow of qi is disrupted or blocked, it can lead to physical and emotional imbalances.

-Acupressure is often used as a form of self-care; it is relatively simple to learn how to locate and apply pressure to specific points on your own body.
+It is relatively simple to learn how to locate and apply pressure to specific points on your own body.
 For a deeper therapeutic effect, it can also be performed by trained professionals, such as massage therapists or acupuncturists, who have knowledge and experience in acupressure techniques, and who are more attuned to the energy flow within the body.

 The Origins and Evolution of Acupressure